What should my major be?

 Do I need letters of recommendation?

 Yes.
 Letters of recommendation, which indicate personal knowledge of your abilities, are extremely important.
 Most medical schools require at least three academic letters (usually two from science professors and one from a non-science professor).
 In addition, some schools also request one or two non-academic letters.
-Ask the Pre-Health Professions Advisor for more information.
+Students should review specific medical schools' admissions requirements regarding which type of letters are preferred.
+The College of Arts and Sciences provides a Letters of Recommendation service.

 What is AMCAS?